ioi/ioi.github.io/checklist.md

 - Note that sometimes laptop suppliers can set the desired BIOS configuration pre-delivery, so worth asking before doing it yourself on all machines!
 - Some HP BIOSes fallback to a “failsafe” menu boot mode after several unsuccessful boot attempts, requiring human intervention.
 Ideally, this should be disabled.
 In the scenario of a few failed boot attempts during imaging, the second last thing you want to do is have to manually reboot 350 machines.
 The last thing you want to do is reboot 350 machines by navigating through menus.

-- At some early stage in the contest hall setup, memtest and badblocks should be executed on every machine.
+- At some early stage in the contest hall setup, `memtest86`, `badblocks`, and `smartctl` should be executed on every machine.
 New machines typically fare okay, but second-hand machines may reveal problems.
 Machines with bad memory and/or bad disk blocks should not be used.
-Although workarounds exist to ignore bad memory blocks (with the badram kernel patch), and bad disk blocks (ext2/3/4 can maintain a bad block list), failures often tend to spread further.
+Although workarounds exist to ignore bad memory blocks and bad disk blocks, failures often tend to spread further.

 Software configuration:
 - The list of software packages is generally best based off previous years installations.
 While a specific Linux distribution is not mandated, recent IOIs have used current Ubuntu releases, largely for pragmatic reasons: the CMS software has seen a large amount of testing on Ubuntu, and keeping the workers, servers, and contestant machines largely uniform is easier to manage.